U.S. issues global travel alert as manhunt continues for Paris attackers

 Interior Minister Jan Jambon told RTL radio, however, that the capital was still operating.
 "Apart from the closed metro and schools, life goes on in Brussels," he said.

-Workers were also setting up stalls for the city center Christmas market, which is due to open on Friday, and organizers of the Davis Cup tennis final between Belgium and Britain in the city of Ghent, 55 km (35 miles) from the capital, said it would go ahead this weekend.
+Workers were also setting up stalls for the city centre Christmas market, which is due to open on Friday, and organisers of the Davis Cup tennis final between Belgium and Britain in the city of Ghent, 55 km (35 miles) from the capital, said it would go ahead this weekend.

 AIRCRAFT CARRIER